 How to Remove Your Name From a Cosigned Loan

 If you’re reading this, you’re probably experiencing cosigners' regret.
-You've figured out that cosigning that credit card or loan for your loved one wasn’t a good idea and you want to remove your name from the debt.
+You've figured out that cosigning that credit card or car loan for your loved one wasn’t a good idea and you want to remove your name from the debt.

 Cosigning a loan or credit card basically tells the bank that you’re willing to make payments if the other person doesn’t.
 Cosigning also means the bank can pursue you for payment even if the other person files bankruptcy or passes away before the debt is paid.